 First, go to Google Maps and search for campgrounds in your area.
 Research to figure out if reservations are needed, what the cost is (usually between $5 – $30 per site) and what amenities are available (bathrooms, drinking water, maybe even showers?).

 Use a mapping app like Google Maps’s bicycle layer, or Komoot, to figure out how you might ride to the campground.
 You’ll want to find a reasonably bike-friendly route: look for recreation paths, bike lanes, and quiet neighborhood streets.
 Avoid busy roads with fast vehicles and no shoulders, and review how to bike safely in traffic.
+For more ideas, see my favorite apps and mapping tools for planning bike routes.

 Biking from your front door is extra fun, but if it’s easier or safer to drive somewhere and ride from your parking spot, then by all means do that.